AesaraB/mypaint-website/pages/design/contributing/debugging-windows-tablets.md

-> :scream: Tablet glitches are harder to deal with on Windows.
-Here's how to help get them fixed.
++++
-> :busts_in_silhouette: This page is part of our series describing [[how you can help MyPaint grow|Contributing]].
+title = "Debugging: Windows tablets" summary = "Tablet glitches are harder to deal with on Windows.
+Here's how to help get them fixed."
-> :hammer_and_wrench: Technical level: intermediate.
++++

 We get a lot of reported tablet issues on Windows which are a result of us using a separate library called [GDK][gdk] to handle tablet input.
 The "win32" backend to GDK is not very thoroughly tested for all possible tablets, because Windows is a minority operating system for the parent [GTK+][gtk] project.
 Tablet support can be particularly hard to get working because the GTK developers don't have access to all tablet models out there.